Automating Your Social Media Posting to 2X Your Engagement

 Look at posts that have performed well in the past.
 Content that has gotten good engagement in the past is bound to be high-quality content that performs well with your audience.
 So it makes sense to recycle these posts because they are guaranteed to get you a similar reaction.

 Here’s proof that content recycling works!
 John Haydon, a digital marketing expert tried re-posting 16 of his top-performing photos from the previous year on Facebook, and out of the 16, 6 of them made it to the top 10 posts!

 Use a social media tool to automatically recycle your posts

 Once you’ve decided what posts you want to recycle, you can use a social media marketing tool (For eg. Viraltag, MeetEdgar, ReQueue, or Postgrain) that automatically reposts content for you based on a posting schedule you set.
 Whenever you have an empty time slot in your queue, posts that you’ve chosen to recycle will automatically fill it up, making sure you have a full schedule at all times and consequently maintain a constant online presence.

 By recycling your posts you’re tapping into a larger user base because you’re making sure your well-performing posts get seen not only by your old followers but also by followers that you gain every day.

 Optimize your content (size of image, hashtags etc)

 Like I mentioned before, each social media platform functions differently.
 Just like different posting times work better on different social networks, specific types of content outperform other types of content on different social channels.

-To make sure your post gets the best possible engagement on social media, it’s important you customize them according to the social platform you’re sending them out to.
+To make sure your post and ads get the best possible engagement on social media, it’s important you customize according to the social platform you’re sending out to.
 Based on information from Buffer’s ‘Complete guide to optimizing your Social Content’ here’s an infographic we’ve put together showing you what type of content works best, and what the ideal character count is for each social platform: